 For businesses sending direct mail campaigns, postcards, catalogs, or promotional materials, Marketing Mail is almost always the right choice.
 This guide covers every rate tier so you can calculate your actual cost per piece and per campaign.

 Rates effective January 18, 2026.
 Next change expected July 2026.
-We update this guide within 48 hours of each USPS rate change.

 Marketing Mail Letter Rates (Up to 3.5 oz)#